-Moderate change in trend US stocks, T-bonds, US Dollar
+Moderate change in trend US Stocks, T-Bonds, US Dollar

-12/20 Recap: - The S&P opened with a 33 handle gap down and then declined another 58 handles into an 11:17 AM low of the day.
-From that low, the S&P gradually recovered 40 handles into the close.
+12/21 Recap: - The S&P opened with a 27 handle gap up and then rallied another 19 handles into a 9:39 AM high.
+From high, the S&P zig-zagged 31 handles lower into a 10:38 AM low of the day.
+From that low, the S&P rallied steadily 65 handles into a 3;03 PM high.
+From that high, the S&P pulled back 16 handles into a 3:47 PM low.
+From that low, the S&P rallied 19 handles into the close and the high of the day.

 The NOW Index is in the NEUTRAL ZONE.